ChristopherA/intro-mac-command-line/part2-prepare.md

 Part 2 - Preparation and Installation
 =====================================

-Every Mac supports the command line, however, not every program that you need for web development is included by default.
+Every Mac supports a large numer of command line tools, however, not every program that you need for web development is included by default.
 This tutorial instructs you on how to prepare and configure your Mac to make it a powerful web development system.

 You do not need to deeply understand all the commands that are used here — they are explained briefly, but you do not lean to learn them yet.
+I am explaining only because it is YOUR computer and you should know what and why these tools have been added.

 System Updates
 --------------

 The first thing you need to do is to make sure that you have the most recent version of the OS, which as of the writing of this intro is Mac OS X Yosemite 10.10.3.
-Everything here should work on previous version of the the OS, however, when you are doing web development it is important to have the most recent updates for security reasons.
+Everything in these introduction files should work on previous version of the the OS, however, when you are doing web development it is important to have the most recent updates for security reasons.

 You can get all your system updates by going the the _App Store…_ item under the Apple Menu, clicking on the _Updates_ tab and pressing the _Update All_ button.
 However, you can also do it from the command line.